An implicit unified gas-kinetic wave-particle method for radiative transport process: Acknowledgement

 \section{Acknowledgement}

-We thank Dr. Yanli Wang from Beijing Computational Science Research Center for helpful discussions and providing computational resources.
-The authors are partially supported by National Key R\&D Program of China (2022YFA1004500).
-Chang Liu is partially supported by the National Natural Science Foundation of China (12102061) and the Presidential Foundation of the China Academy of Engineering Physics (YZJJZQ2022017).
-Weiming Li is partially supported by the National Natural Science Foundation of China (12001051) and the Presidential Foundation of the China Academy of Engineering Physics (YZJJZQ2022017). .
+The authors are partially supported by the National Key R\&D Program of China (2022YFA1004500).
+Chang Liu is partially supported by the National Natural Science Foundation of China (12102061).
+Weiming Li is partially supported by the National Natural Science Foundation of China (12001051).
+Yanli Wang is partially supported by the National Natural Science Foundation of China (12171026, U1930402, and 12031013) and the Foundation of President of China Academy of Engineering Physics (YZJJZQ2022017).
 Peng Song is partially supported by the National Natural Science Foundation of China (12031001).